Have you ever thought about what stories you could hear if museum displays could talk? Some of them have witnessed very interesting events.

-To mark the 200th anniversary of this historical moment the Salzburg Museum, located in the New Residence, is staging a special exhibition trilogy: Bishop – Emperor – Everyman.
-I found the part Salzburg’s Treasure Chamber very interesting.
+To mark the 200th anniversary of this historical moment, the Salzburg Museum, located in the New Residence, was staging a special exhibition trilogy: Bishop – Emperor – Everyman.
+I found the part of Salzburg’s Treasure Chamber very interesting.
 As I mentioned before, at the beginning of the 19th century the city was plundered, thousands of precious goods were lost.
 Can you imagine that even the Austrian president looking at the clock in his office actually looks at one of those objects which originally have belonged to Salzburg?
 But these precious historical objects did not come to Vienna only, but also to Paris, Munich, Florence and other European cities.

 This is also the case of this suit of armour.
 Parts of it were already listed in 1815 in an art dealer‘s catalogue in England, the others were mentioned in an inventory of the Bavarian National Museum in Munich while one helmet can be seen today in the Hermitage in St. Peterburg.

 How to Get There: Airlines flying to Salzburg are listed here.
 By train from Vienna: This is by far the easiest and most convenient way to travel to Salzburg (or the other way round).
 Public buses go at regular intervals (10-20 min.) between Salzburg Airport, the Salzburg main railway station and the city centre.
 By car: Driving from Vienna to Salzburg takes about 3,5 hours.
 The highway follows almost the same route as the Westbahn railway.
 Major international car rental companies can be found both in Salzburg and Vienna.